apache/trafficserver/doc/admin-guide/plugins/index.en.rst

    Dumps traffic data into a JSON format file which can be used to replay traffic.

 :doc:`Wasm <wasm.en>`
-   Allows WebAssembly/Wasm (proxy-wasm) module to be used as ATS Plugin
+   Allows WebAssembly/Wasm (proxy-wasm) module to be used as ATS Plugin.

 :doc:`WebP Transform <webp_transform.en>`
    Converts jpeg and png images to webp format.